ndkramer/WDIO-Course/REFERENCES/Class FAQ.md

 We are running a test automation framework that could be considered "all of the above".
 Here's a breakdown:

 1. **Node.js**: This is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-It's likely being used to run your application.
+Node.js used to run your application.

 2. **Cucumber**: This is a tool for running automated tests written in plain language.
 Because it's based on Behavior Driven Development (BDD) principles, the tests are often written to describe how the software should behave.